XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
-  status: 'status_example', # String | Filter by purchase order status
+  status: 'SUBMITTED', # String | Filter by purchase order status
-  date_from: 'date_from_example', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
+  date_from: '2019-12-01', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
-  date_to: 'date_to_example', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
+  date_to: '2019-12-31', # String | Filter by purchase order date (e.g. GET https://.../PurchaseOrders?DateFrom=2015-12-01&DateTo=2015-12-31
-  order: 'order_example', # String | Order by an any element
+  order: 'PurchaseOrderNumber ASC', # String | Order by an any element
-  page: 56 # Integer | To specify a page, append the page parameter to the URL e.g. ?page=1.
+  page: 1 # Integer | To specify a page, append the page parameter to the URL e.g. ?page=1.
 If there are 100 records in the response you will need to check if there is any more data by fetching the next page e.g ?page=2 and continuing this process until no more results are returned.
 }

 begin